oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 **Q: Can you be flexible around other my commitments in the summer?**

 A: GSoC is intended to be a full-time job, so the main concern is whether you can still get the project done on time.
-Be upfront about your other commitments, and work them into the schedule in your proposal, to show that you will still be able to complete your project milestones.
+Be upfront about your other commitments and make sure you schedule your time accordingly when creating your proposal.
+The proposal should be able to reflect you being able to complete the project by the end of the summer.

 **Q: Why hasn't anyone responded to my question/email/PR? :\(**